-Most of us know by now that we’re better off without processed foods, and yet many of us continue to eat them.
-It’s understandable—they’re quick and easy.
-They don’t require any cooking (other than maybe putting into the oven).
+Most of us know by now that we’re better off without processed foods.
+Yet it’s easy to continue to eat them.
+Understandably.
+They’re quick and easy.
+They don’t require much cooking.
 And when our taste buds get used to that processed flavor, they want more.

-All of that flavor has us hooked on excess salts and sugars, genetically modified foods, hydrogenated oils, chemicals and artificial additives, which is why, when switching from a diet high in processed foods to whole foods can be so difficult—it’s like letting go of an addiction because really, it is—these foods are made to be addictive!
+All of that flavor has us (humans) hooked on excess salts and sugars, genetically modified foods, hydrogenated foods, chemicals and artificial additives, which is why, when switching from a diet high in processed foods to whole foods can be so difficult — it’s like letting go of an addiction because really, it is — these foods are made to be addictive!
 And in contrast, whole foods taste bland.

 The information shared here is intentionally simplified, and still, the list below is a lot, so take it one step at a time!
-If it helps, you can concentrate on adding or increasing healthy foods, like eating more vegetables, or more fresh food, or eating foods of many different (natural) colors, more than focus on cutting anything out because every healthy step helps to reprogram the brain and thus the taste buds.
+If it helps, you can concentrate on adding or increasing healthy foods, like eating more vegetables, or more fresh food, or eating foods of many different (natural) colors, more than focus on cutting anything out.
+Because every healthy step helps to reprogram the brain and in turn the taste buds.

 This means that it naturally gets easier with time because the more the brain changes and the healthier the body becomes, the less you will even want to eat processed foods.

 1. Increase intake of food that doesn’t have an ingredient list, like fruits and vegetables, beans, nuts, seeds, and whole grains.
 The more you stick to these foods, the less you need to read ingredients and be able to identify what’s essential to avoid.

 2. Read the ingredients and consume products that contain actual food and only food ingredients as much as possible.
 If you have no idea what an ingredient is, don’t eat it.
 (You could look up unknown ingredients on the web, however, to be amazed at what this stuff really is and what it does to us…and the environment!)